nosainwe/Machine-Learning-Projects/Project_3_DDoS_Attack_Classification_using_Machine_Learning/README.md

     <li>Ensure you have the required libraries installed using the following command:</li>
       <pre><code>pip install pandas numpy matplotlib seaborn scikit-learn</code></pre>
     <li>Run each section of the project as outlined above, in the same order.</li>
-    <li>Analyze the results and determine the best model based on evaluation metrics.</li>
+    <li> Analyse the results and determine the best model based on evaluation metrics.</li>
   </ol>

   <h2>Results</h2>